-Almost every morning I wake up, stagger to the bathroom and stare in the mirror at some seriously tired, puffy eyes.
+Almost every morning I wake up, stagger to the bathroom and stare in the mirror at some seriously puffy, tired eyes.
 Not a great way to start the day!
-If your undereye bags are dragging you down, give them a wake-up call with these simple, natural remedies.
+If your undereye bags and dark circles are dragging you down, give them a wake-up call with these simple, natural remedies.

 The good news is that experts say eye puffiness is not a result of not sleeping or even not sleeping well.
 The bad news?
 Your daily habits and even genetics are to blame.

 Eye puffiness is most often caused by under eye water retention, either excess water or a buildup of lymphatic fluid.
 Irritation and redness could be caused by rubbing, allergic reactions to makeup or something in our environments (allergies, pets, etc.)

 How to prevent puffy eyes

 Get gravity on your side by sleeping with your head elevated, and preferably on your back, to prevent excess fluid buildup.

 Get an air purifier for your bedroom, and change your pillow case and wash your pillow often to reduce allergens.
 If your eyes are itchy, try not to rub them and take an antihistamine to help curb any redness or itchiness.
 If you think you might be sensitive to something in your eye makeup, try a simple mineral clay eyeshadow and switch to a nontoxic mascara.

 Cut down on salt during the day and before bed.
 Extra salt = water retention.
 Drink plenty of water to keep your system flushed as this can also help prevent eye puffiness.